 Build a ZipRecruiter Salary Database for Mid-Market (2026)

-Thirdwatch's ZipRecruiter Scraper makes US mid-market salary research a structured workflow at $0.008 per result — per-role per-metro per-experience salary medians, quarterly snapshots, mid-market segmentation.
+Thirdwatch's ZipRecruiter Scraper makes US mid-market salary research a structured workflow with pay-per-result pricing — per-role per-metro per-experience salary medians, quarterly snapshots, mid-market segmentation.
 Built for compensation-research firms, HR-analytics SaaS platforms, recruiting agencies, and economic-research functions.

 Why build a ZipRecruiter salary database